davitelesfranca/nordcloudghostta/README.md

         └── vpc.tf

-- variables.tf:
+- variables.tf:Here we find all variables used arround the project;
-        *  Here we find all variables and
+- provider.tf: Has the definition of AWS as the provider and the HCE to run the terraform;

-- provider.tf
+- vpc.tf: VPC definitions of public (ELB and Ghost instance) and private networks (RDS);
-- vpc.tf
+- iam.tf: IAM rules to filter access between the AWS services and external access;
-- iam.tf
+- asg.tf: Auto scalling groups configuration and the EC2 Ghost configuration remains here; ***
-- asg.tf
+- alb.tf: Application Load Balancer to balance the traffic of ghost instance within stick session; ***
-- alb.tf
+- elk.tf: Elastic Static.
+For the send the vector collected logs;
-- elf.tf
+- s3.tf: Creating buckets to vector send and storage logs.
+Plus, we used it to storage scritps;
-- s3.tf
+- cloudwatch.tf: We instanciate a Cloudwatch to monitor the EC2 instances and to vector send logs too;
-- cloudwatch.tf
+- user_data/: Here we have the initialization scripts: installing ghost prerequisites, install ghost and configure it.
+Install and configure vector.

-- user_data/*
+***

 ## Issues
 - Changes ELB from HTTP to HTTPS only;